top of page

 About me

+I am Professor of GeoHumanities at Royal Holloway, University of London.
 My research is focused on the advancement of the GeoHumanities, a field that sits at the intersection of geographical scholarship with arts and humanities scholarship and practice.
 Empirically, I explore the geographies of artworks and art worlds.
 I'm interested in the elaboration of core humanities concepts of aesthetics, creativity and the imagination from a geographical perspective.
 My current research focuses on the underground as a site of much needed new environmental imaginations.

 Collaboration underpins my research practice and alongside written research, I've produced artist’s books, participatory art projects and exhibitions with individual artists and a range of international arts organizations including Tate, Arts Catalyst, Iniva, Furtherfield and Swiss Artists in Labs.

-I'm the author of For Creative Geographies (2013) and Creativity (2016), co-editor of Geographical Aesthetics (2014) and Geographies of Making Craft and Creativity (2017).
+I am the author of For Creative Geographies (2013) and Creativity (2016), co-editor of Geographical Aesthetics (2014) and Geographies of Making Craft and Creativity (2017).
 My latest monograph exploring practice-based research, Geography, Art, Research: Artistic Research in the GeoHumanities was published in 2020.
 In addition, I've written over 80 peer-reviewed publications.

 My research and collaborations are funded by a range of bodies including the UK Arts & Humanities Research Council (AHRC), The Leverhulme Trust, the British Academy, the Arts Council, and the National Science Foundations of the US, Switzerland and China.